nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/06_OIDC_Intro.md

 **Summary:** PKCE is foolproof because the actual secret (`code_verifier`) is never sent over the network until the final, encrypted POST request to Google.
 By the time that happens, the temporary `code` has already been used and is invalid for any attacker.

 ---
+Here is the fully blended and logically ordered version.
+I have added a new section, **"The Attack Scenario: Why the Hacker Fails,"** complete with a specific sequence diagram and explanation showing exactly how the .NET API catches and blocks the attacker when they try to use a stolen token.

+---

 ### Flow C: The OIDC Identity Layer (The Nonce Security Check)